OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 }
 ```
 ## If and While Statements
-**If statements** behave similar to (practically) all programming languages: be-
+**If statements** behave similar to (practically) all programming languages:
-fore executing their body, their condition is evaluated.
-If it equals 0, the body is
+before executing their body, their condition is evaluated.
-ignored, and control is transferred to the statement immediately after the body.
+If it equals 0, the body is ignored, and control is transferred to the statement
-Otherwise, the body is executed exactly once, then control is transferred to the
+immediately after the body.
+Otherwise, the body is executed exactly once,
-statement immediately after the body.
+then control is transferred to the statement immediately after the body.

 **While statements** behave similar to (practically) all programming languages:
 before executing their body, their condition is evaluated.
-If it equals 0, the body
-is ignored, and control is transferred to the statement immediately after the
+If it equals 0, the body is ignored, and control is transferred to the statement
-body.
-Otherwise, the body is executed, then the condition is evaluated again,
+immediately after the body.
+Otherwise, the body is executed,
-and so forth.
+then the condition is evaluated again, and so forth.

 ```java
 class Father extends Grandfather { int i; int j; }